archeos/archeos-manual/source/operations/pages/new-archeos-release.rst

 New ArcheOS Release
 ===================

 This page describes all steps necessary to release a new ArcheOS version.
+Take it as a list of reminder tasks for the next upgrade.

 .. warning:: In this page I use the following convention: **theodoric** is the *old* distribution, **newdistribution** is the *new* distribution, **wheezy** is the old Debian version theodoric was based on while **jessie** is the new one.
 Obviously replace these terms while you follow the instructions.